zebanavgurukul/task-rate-limiting-api/README.md

 Clustering: The app uses Node.js clustering to scale across multiple CPU cores, making it more resilient and scalable.

 # Technologies Used:
-Node.js: JavaScript runtime for building server-side applications.
+Node.js: JavaScript runtime for backend development.
-Express.js: Framework for creating the REST API.
+Express.js: Web framework to handle REST API requests.
-Redis: In-memory data structure store used for task queueing.
+Redis: Used for task queueing and management.
-Bottleneck: A rate-limiting library to enforce the task rate limits.
+Bottleneck: A rate-limiting library.
-Cluster: Node.js module used to enable multi-core CPU usage for better performance.
-FS Module: Used for logging task completions to a text file.
-dotenv: Library for managing environment variables.
+Clustering: Node.js feature for better performance across multiple CPU cores.